masaccio/numbers-parser/README.md

 ## API

 The `numbers-parser` API is documented at [Read The Docs](https://numbers-parser.readthedocs.io/en/latest/).
-Some of the content in this README will be moved into the API docs in future updates.

 ## Reading Numbers Documents